adrian1388/FomatNews/README.md

  * Application developed by HÉCTOR A. MOSQUERA
  * as a recruitment testing for FOMAT MEDICAL RESEARCH

+This project implements:
+- Account creation
+- Login / Logout (authentication in storage)
+- Facebook Login
+- Camera and Camera Roll use
+- User profile updates
+- News requests to newsapi.org
+- Internationalization (language from device)

 To run:

 ``` (bash)